sudar/Arduino-Makefile/arduino-mk-vars.md

 **Description:**

-Flags passed to the C pre-processor (for C, C++ and assembly source flies).
+Flags passed to the C pre-processor (for C, C++ and assembly source files).
 Add more flags to this variable using `+=`.

 Defaults to all flags required for a typical build.